Premature ejaculation: Medications

+Pharmacological treatments for premature ejaculation, particularly selective serotonin reuptake inhibitors, topical anesthetics, and tramadol, increase intravaginal ejaculatory latency time compared with placebo; adverse events are common and overall evidence quality is limited by methodological heterogeneity and risk of bias.

-Dapoxetine, a selective serotonin reuptake inhibitor (SSRI), has been approved for the treatment of premature ejaculation in several countries.
+Dapoxetine, a selective serotonin reuptake inhibitor, has been approved for the treatment of premature ejaculation in several countries.
 Other SSRIs are used off-label to treat PE, including fluoxetine, paroxetine, sertraline, citalopram, escitalopram and clomipramine.
 The opioid tramadol, an atypical oral analgesic is also used.
-Results have found PDE5 inhibitors to be effective in combination treatment with SSRIs.
+PDE5 inhibitors appear more effective than placebo and outcomes may be enhanced when combined with SSRIs for premature ejaculation, but the evidence is heterogeneous and of uncertain methodological quality.
 The full effects of these medications typically emerge after 2-3 weeks, with results indicating about ejaculatory delay of up to 4 times greater than before medication if the medication is combined with psychotherapy.
 Premature ejaculation can return upon discontinuation, and the side effects of these SSRIs can also include anorgasmia, erectile dysfunction, and diminished libido.

 Topical anesthetics such as lidocaine and benzocaine, commonly known as delay sprays, that are applied to the tip and shaft of the penis have also been developed to essentially numb the intended area.
 These topical anesthetics are applied 10–15 minutes before sexual activity and have fewer potential side effects as compared to SSRIs.
 However, this is sometimes disliked due to the reduction of sensation in the penis as well as for the partner (due to the medication rubbing onto the partner if condoms are not used).
-In North America, the most popular delay spray, Stud 100, is approved by the FDA and Health Canada.
-Another research was conducted in 21 men who were randomized (15 treatment, 6 placebo) and had complete follow-up data.
-Baseline mean ± standard deviation IELT was 74.3 ± 31.8 vs 84.9 ± 29.8 seconds among the treatment and placebo groups, respectively (p=0.39).
-After 2 months, men in the treatment group had significant improvement in IELT with a mean increase of 231.5 ± 166.9 seconds (95% confidence interval of 139-323 seconds) which was significantly greater than men on placebo (94.2 ± 67.1 seconds, p= 0.043).